nodesman/systemofmind/book/part_2/13_the_internal_physics.md

 ---
-title: Chapter 13: The Internal Physics of Your Map
+title: "Chapter 13: The Internal Physics"
-parent: Part II The Gauntlet
+parent: "Part II The Gauntlet"
-nav_order: 6
+nav_order: 13
 ---
 # Chapter 13: The Internal Physics of Your Map

 ## Beyond the Axes: How Your Values Interact